RichiH/vcsh/README.md

 does not read `INSTALL.md` for install instructions or `PACKAGING.md` to create a package, yourself.
 If you do end up packaging `vcsh` please let us know so we can give you your own packaging branch in the upstream repository.

+# 30 second howto #

+While it may appear that there's an overwhelming amount of documentation and while the explanation of the concepts behind `vcsh` needs to touch a few gory details of `git` internals, getting started with `vcsh` is extremely simple.

+Let's say you want to version control your `vim` configuration:

+    vcsh init vim
+    vcsh vim add ~/.vimrc ~/.vim
+    vcsh vim commit -m 'Initial commit of my Vim configuration'
+    # optionally push your files to a remote
+    vcsh vim remote add origin REMOTE
+    vcsh vim push origin master:master

+If all that looks a _lot_ like standard `git`, that's no coincidence; it's a design feature.

+Once you get familiar with `vcsh`, it's strongly suggested that you look into more advanced usage scenarios, especially on how to manage your `vcsh` and other repositories with [mr][mr].

 ## Talks ##